Xenosb/learn.rb/chapters/02-ruby_on_rails/readme.md

 * Convention over configuration or bluntly said, **"You're not a beautiful and unique snowflake"**.
 In most frameworks there is a million of different ways how to do even basic tasks.
-If you Google a Rails problem you probably won't be greated with 20 comletely different solutions to your problem on Stack Overflow.
+If you Google a Rails problem you probably won't be greeted with 20 completely different solutions to your problem on Stack Overflow.
 You won't have to check which of these solutions works best with the rest of your application.
-There actually is a most convinient way how to do a certain thing.
+There actually is a most convenient way how to do a certain thing.
 This convention means that you can make stuff work the way you want very quickly and without knowing how it works under the hood.